Niharkanta1/Action-Platformer/README.md

 # Action-Platformer
 An action platformer with simple platforming and working attack mechanics

-This project was created with Unity Engine.
+This project was created with Unity Engine, as a practice for Udemy course https://www.udemy.com/course/unity-2020-2d-platformer/
+*I dont have any rights on the assets used in this project.
+This is specifically for education purpose only.
+For commercial use, please check the original creators licenses.*

 ### Features